 another piece of luggage these days is $25 - each way!

 The Nissin Flying Dragon carp rods are rated for 3X tippets.
-Although that is less than the 2X rating of the Red Dragon and the 0X rating of the Nissin Kyogi, it is stronger than the 4X tippets that the Tenkara Guides in Salt Lake City routinely use for carp.
+Although that is less than the 0X rating of the Nissin Kyogi, it is stronger than the 4X tippets that the Tenkara Guides in Salt Lake City routinely use for carp.
 I think it should be sufficient.

-A real carp rod, whether the Red Dragon or the Flying Dragon, has the stiffness (and the length) you need to get the leverage to turn a carp.
+A real carp rod, whether the Flying Dragon or the Kyogi, has the stiffness (and the length) you need to get the leverage to turn a carp.
 ERiK Ostrander taught me that you can't stop one, but you can turn one if you hold your rod nearly horizontal and put side pressure on the fish.
 Instead of stopping a run, you make it run in a semicircle, first one direction and then the other until it gets tired.

 The Nissin Flying Dragon 530 and 620 both can cast an unweighted wet fly with size 4 level line.
 A bead-chain-eyed carp fly (with or without a few lead wraps) is even easier to cast.
 Casting a weighted fly is not silky smooth (with any rod), but it is effective.